Offer your support!

 Wednesday 27 September 202305:23 pm

-It wasn't until the deadly attack in June that the Environment Ministry announced an 18-month plan to install sensors for the first time in the vicinity of Hurghada.
+It was not until the deadly attack in June that the Ministry of Environment announced an 18-month plan to install sensors for the first time in the vicinity of Hurghada.
 These sensors aim to monitor three types of sharks and study their behavior.

-Since 2009, there have been 24 shark attacks in the Red Sea, seven of which were fatal, according to Dr. Mahmoud Hanafy, Chief Scientist at the Hurghada Environmental Protection and Conservation Association (HEPCA), who has been investigating shark attacks in Egypt for nearly 14 years.
+Since 2009, there have been 24 shark attacks in the Red Sea, seven of which were fatal, according to Dr. Mahmoud Hanafy, chief scientist at the Hurghada Environmental Protection and Conservation Association (HEPCA).
+Hanafy has been investigating shark attacks in Egypt for nearly 14 years.

 “It goes without saying that the frequency of shark attacks has been on the rise, particularly in Egypt, compared to the rest of the world,” Hanafy said.